FormingWorlds/BScProjectAtmosphericEscape/README.md

 The code for plotting figures is given under Plot_code/.
 The figures themselves can be seen in the notebook figures.ipynb.

 # Validation/
 The folder Validation/ contains frac_global_adia_vs_iso.py, a code to plot the difference between isothermal and adiabatic atmospheres.
 It also contains radius_cutoffs_validation.py.
 Running this will show the radius thresholds for Earth conditions.
 They agree with Schlichting et al. (2015).
+Finally, it has Earth_total_impactor_mass_validation.py, to recreate figure 14 by Schlichting et al. and see how much mass is needed to eject total atmospheres for different radii.